-First Prize A Challenge Trophy presented in 1987 by Lt Col AJ between Canadian and British Cadets.
+A Challenge Trophy presented in 1987 by Lt Col AJ Cafik CD, Commandant of the RCAC Bisley Teams 1985-1988 for the match he initiated jointly with Lt Col RE Goddard MBE TD, Chairman of CCRS 1978-1990 and co-ordinator of the cadet exchange with Canada since 1970 and a Canadian medal for each team member.
+This match honours Lt Col Goddard's success in cementing a strong bond of friendship and international rifle competition between Canadian and British Cadets

-Cafik CD, Commandant of the RCAC Bisley Teams 1985-1988 for the match he initiated jointly with Lt Col RE Goddard MBE TD, Chairman of CCRS 1978-1990 and co-ordinator of the cadet exchange with Canada since 1970 and a Canadian medal for each team member.
-This match honours Lt Col Goddard's success in cementing a strong bond of friendship and international rifle competition second placed team and for his/her coach.
+Other Prizes

-Other Prizes For Stage 1, a CCRS Gold Medal for each member of the winning team, for the highest scorer in the
+For Stage 1, a CCRS Gold Medal for each member of the winning team, for the highest scorer in the second placed team and for his/her coach.